blclo/DeepLearningInComputerVision/P2_Gans/README.md

 By interpolating between the latent codes of two reconstructed real images, you can create a sequence of images that smoothly transitions between the two originals.
 This interpolation technique allows you to explore and visualize the latent space of the generative model and observe the changes in image features and characteristics along the interpolation path.

-# How to get started
-1. Clone the stylegan2 repo
-2. If running this in the HPC use `module load cuda`
-3.